Billie Eilish’s Hair Make-Under Gets A Thumbs Up From Her Fans

 Billie Eilish just posted a photo on Instagram that has her fans wondering if she’s transitioning to a more conservative look.
-Eilish has become identifiable not only for her music, but also for her signature neon green roots, and her latest photo, captioned “still here” shows the singer without any significant green in her hair.
+Eilish has become identifiable not only for her music, but also for her signature neon green roots, and her latest photo, captioned “still here” shows the singer with only the tiniest hint of green in her hair.

 Her fans are loving the look, to the tune of 8.5 million likes and counting, commenting, “You’re so effortlessly beautiful” and “Still looking beautiful and badass as ever.”